ffhighwind/DapperExtraCRUD/README.md

 ## Tip:

+* MatchUpdate and MatchDelete on DateTime/Timespan only work for datetime2(2), datetime, and smalldatetime for SQL Server.
+This is because of differences in precision for datetime2 vs C# DateTime.
-Use a view if you need joins.
-If this is not sufficient then you can use Dapper's multi-mapping queries or manually map the results.
+* Use a view if you need joins.
+Alternatively you can use Dapper's multi-mapping queries or manually map the results.

 ## Performance: